JesusMartinez0211/Web-Calculator/README.md

-├── index.html                   # Main HTML file with the structure of the app ├── style.css                    # Styling for the app's layout and design ├── script.js                    # JavaScript code that handles the functionality ├── assets/
+├── index.html                   # Main HTML file with the structure of the app ├── style.css                    # Styling for the app's layout and design ├── script.js                    # JavaScript code that handles the functionality
-│   ├── images/                  # Any images (e.g., icons) used in the app